K. P. A. C. Lalitha: Acting career

 In 1998, when her husband Bharathan died, she took a break for a few months, only to come back with an acclaimed performance in Sathyan Anthikkad directed Veendum Chila Veetukaryangal (1999).
 K.P.A.C.
 Lalitha's notable roles after that were in Shantham (2000), Life Is Beautiful (2000) and Valkannadi (2002).
 She won her second National Film Award for Best Supporting Actress for her role in Shantham (2000), directed by Jayaraj.

 K.P.A.C.
 Lalitha acted in over 500 films in Malayalam cinema.
 Apart from Malayalam, she acted in some Tamil films including Kadhalukku Mariyadhai (1997), Maniratnam's Alai Payuthey (2000) and Kaatru Veliyidai (2017).
 Particularly, her performance in Tamil film Kadhalukku Mariyadhai as Shalini's mother won her critical acclaim.

 Personal life and death

 Lalitha had a daughter Sreekutty and a son Sidharth who debuted as an actor in the movie Nammal, which was directed by Kamal.
 After a short career in acting, he chose a career in film direction.
 In 2012, he made his directorial debut with Nidra, which is the remake of 1984 film with the same title written and directed by his father Bharathan.

 She published an autobiography, titled Katha Thudarum (Story To Be Continued), which won the Cherukad Award in 2013.

 Lalitha died in Thrippunithura on 22 February 2022, at the age of 74.
 She had been hospitalised since November 2021 due to multiple health issues, including liver ailment and diabetes.
-Her mortal remains was taken to her home in Wadakkancherry, and was cremated with full state honours.
+Her mortal remains were taken to her home in Wadakkancherry, and she was cremated with full state honours.